marcotrosi/diffee/README.md

 - `-u/--unified`
 - `--respect-vcs-ignore`
 - second `--all` or `-A` to also not skip .git folders?
-- use better args parser ? https://pkg.go.dev/github.com/akamensky/argparse
+- use better args parser? https://pkg.go.dev/github.com/akamensky/argparse
 - `--ignore <regex>` Do not check for differences on paths that match the regex pattern. do I really need this?
 - auto-depth - to not descent into folders that don't have differences, to reduce print output

-Maybe the performance can be improved by using multi-threading?
+- Maybe the performance can be improved by using multi-threading?
+- default diff detection by size followed by checksum if size is same
+- combine diff states and use enums
+- use no color hint given at Github
+- should I replace the booleans with bits?